smorad/um_cisc_7404/03_mdp.typ

 Why is it called a *Markov* process? #pause

-It follows the *Markov* property: #pause

-The next state only depends on the current state #pause
+Markov property: The next state only depends on the current state #pause

 $ Pr(s_(t+1) | s_(t)) = Pr(s_(t+1) | s_(t), s_(t-1), dots, s_0)  $ #pause